The 2021 Guide to Cannabis Payment Processing Solutions

 Don’t go for short-term profits and jeopardize the long-term health of the business.
 Luckily cannabis software providers and legislators are hard at work to resolve this issue and solutions are coming.

-The benefit of debit card payments on marijuana-related businesses
+The benefit of point of banking on marijuana-related businesses

 There’s now more than 7,500 dispensaries across the U.S. As both consumers and entrepreneurs embrace cannabis, and more states become legal, that number will continue to increase.

 Just being a place that sells cannabis is no longer enough though — customers and patients have choices and high expectations.
 Dispensaries need to differentiate on customer experience, and that includes how easy it is to check out.
 Just a quick look at keywords on Google shows that consumers are actively looking for dispensaries near them that take cards.
-Having a debit card or ecommerce solution will instantly separate you from the competition.
+Having a point of banking or ACH solution will instantly separate you from the competition.

-With a cashless ATM or debit solution, customers are no longer limited by what’s in their wallet.
+With a point of banking solution, customers are no longer limited by the physical money in their wallet.
 All in all, it’s a better experience and customers are more likely to return.
 And for you, the retailer, enabling all these conveniences for the consumer also makes it easier to run your business.

 Here's the proof: Data from Fundera found that the average cash transaction (across all transactions and industries) is $22.
 However, the average non-cash (or card) transaction is $112.
 That’s a huge difference.

-Similarly, one of our customers, a large California-based dispensary, immediately saw a 27% increase in total sales when they started accepting debit cards in June 2019.
+A large California-based dispensary (one of our customers), immediately saw a 27% increase in total sales when they started using point of banking.

-Consumers spend 30% more on average at dispensaries with debit card payment solutions or cashless ATM.
+Consumers spend nearly 30% more on average at dispensaries with point of banking.

 To maximize the positive business impact, look for an integrated solution.
 Integrated means that the transactions process within your cannabis point of sale software (rather than being a separate process where you manually key in the transaction amount).